Modular abelian surfaces of small conductor with nontrivial Tate--Shafarevich groups: Proving congruences of modular forms

-\begin{proof} Let $J/\QQ$ be any of the abelian varieties $A/\QQ$ or $B/\QQ$ from the statement.
-We first claim that the (isogeny classes of the) $J/\QQ$ corresponds to the newform $f \in S_2^{\textnormal{new}}(\Gamma_0(N))$ listed in \Cref{tab:weier-eqns}.
-The abelian variety $J/\QQ$ is given explicitly as either an elliptic curve or the Jacobian of genus $2$ curve $C/\QQ$.
+If $J/\QQ$ is one of the abelian varieties $A/\QQ$ or $B/\QQ$ from \Cref{thm:congruence-classification-av}, then either $J$ is an elliptic curve or is given explicitly as either an elliptic curve or the Jacobian of genus $2$ curve $C/\QQ$ given in \Cref{tab:weier-eqns}.

-If $\dim(J) = 2$ we check rigorously that $J$ has real multiplication by the maximal order (of discriminant $D$) in the field $K$ listed in \Cref{tab:weier-eqns} by exhibiting a rational point on the Hilbert modular surface $Y_{-}(D)$ in the model given by Elkies--Kumar~\cite{EK_K3SAEFHMS} which corresponds to $J$ (it may also be possible to rigorously check the existence of these endomorphisms using \cite{CMSV_RCOTEROAJ}).
-Using work of Dokchitser--Doris~\cite{DD_3TACOG2C} we verify that the conductor of $J$ is equal to $N^2$ and thus the isogeny class of $J/\QQ$ has an associated (Galois orbit of) weight $2$ newforms $f_J \in S_2^{\textnormal{new}}(\Gamma_0(N))$.